sara-nl/clouddocs/UvA-course-20160615/assignment.markdown

 This is the Assignment section of the Tutorial [UvA course 2016-06-15](.).

-Read carefully the following questions and send your answers to: markus.vandijk@surfsara.nl and natalie.danezi@surfsara.nl **by 24th of June 2016**.
+Read carefully the following questions and send your answers to: nuno.ferreira@surfsara.nl **by 24th of June 2016**.

 ## Exercise [OpenMP: calculating _&pi;_](OpenMP)